 - I was six months old when I first went into the care system.
 I cannot remember anything about my life before then.
 My parents had lived in Johnstone.
-Their names were set and set of the set of the him anyway.
+Their names were set and set of the set of the - There were seven children in our family in total, six brothers and one sister.
+My mother had ten children within the space of ten years but she lost three of them through miscarriages.
+In descending age order my siblings' names were: (100), ( him anyway.
 He committed suicide in 1979.
 Everything I know about him has come from my mother.
 She told me that he was an alcoholic and a womaniser.
 Whether that is true or not I don't know.
 My mother's story is that my father was chased out of town by her brothers and the set of for physically abusing her.
 They chased him to Johnstone.
 Apparently my father hit my mother, neglected her and spent all of his wages in the bookies and the pubs.
 He did not sexually abuse her.

 4. We were sent to a place called Atholl House in Thornley Bank in Glasgow.
 The home was split into two units.
 My siblings and I were separated between the two units based on our age.
-I was the youngest and second was the second youngest.
+I was the youngest and Security was the second youngest.
+We were both babies.
+Security and I were put into the top unit.
+The other five were put into the bottom unit.

-- We were both babies. and I were put into the top unit.
-The other five were put into the bottom unit. - 5.
-When we were taken into care my parents were not together.
+5. When we were taken into care my parents were not together.
 I do not know much about my father.
 I have never even seen a photograph of him.
 I couldn't recognise